andreimerlescu/andreimerlescu/TOPOBUILDER.md

 }
 ```

+Worth naming before someone else does: this method has a named `error` return that it never actually gets to use, because every failure path calls `log.Fatal`.
+For a one-shot CLI that has provisioned nothing yet, failing loudly at the config gate is the behavior I wanted — there's nothing to unwind at that stage and a half-validated config should never reach `Run()`.
+But the signature promises a choice the body doesn't offer, and that's a fair thing to call me on.

-This method is pretty small, despite doing so much.
-We'll traverse this and unpack it, but first the `-config` path is read into `topobuilder`.
+This method is small despite doing so much.
+First the `-config` path is read into `topobuilder`.
 This points to a **YAML** file that contains your runtime configurations.

-As you can see, we're using another method from the `verbose` package called `.Asis(any)` does _as it says_ - it prints the value _as it is_ - meaning no filtering will take place.
-For static strings, like _VERIFY APPLICATION RUNTIME_ are information notices that contain _no secrets_ and therefore shouldn't use the `verbose.Printf` method - otherwise you're using costly cycles filtering nothing.
+You'll also see another method from the `verbose` package here — `.Asis(any)` does _as it says_, printing the value _as it is_, meaning no filtering takes place.
+Static strings like _VERIFYING APPLICATION RUNTIME_ are informational notices that contain _no secrets_ and therefore shouldn't use `verbose.Printf` — otherwise you're spending cycles filtering nothing.

 The true magic is happening here:

 ```go
 app.config.Validate(app)
 ```

-In order to understand what this line is doing - and why this one line can take up to 6 minutes to complete - depending on topology size - under the hood.
-Let's take a look, shall we?
+In order to understand what this line is doing — and why it can take up to 6 minutes to complete depending on topology size — let's look under the hood.

-Let's begin by looking at what `Application` is first, so we can see what `app.config` is talking about.
+Let's begin with what `Application` is, so we can see what `app.config` is talking about.

 ```go
 type Application struct {